jyn514/flower/CONTRIBUTING.md

 1. [Install clojure](https://clojure.org/guides/install_clojure).
    Clojure is broken in many Linux package distributions.
 Prefer the official installer if at all possible.

-1. Install GraalVM.
-If you're on Linux, `scripts/install-graal.sh` will do this for you.
-On other platforms, see https://www.graalvm.org/latest/getting-started/.
+1. Install GraalVM using `scripts/install-graal.clj`.
-  - If you don't use the script, make sure this ends up in `target/graalvm-jdk-24.0.2+11.1/`; that's expected by the `.envrc` file
+  - If you don't use the script, download from https://www.graalvm.org/latest/getting-started/, make sure this ends up in `target/graalvm-jdk-24/`; that's expected by the `.envrc` file

 1. Install [`direnv`](https://direnv.net/).